MohawkTSDB/mohawk/backend/README.md

 Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

-## Backends
+## Plugins

-Mohawk can use different [backends](/backend) for different use cases.
-Different backends may vary in speed, persistancy and scalability.
+Mohawk can use different [plugins](/backend) for different use cases.
+Different plugins may vary in speed, persistancy and scalability.
 Mohawk use a subset of Hawkular's [REST API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.

-## Backend Development
+## Plugin Development

 A backend should implement the [backend interface](/backend/backend.go).
 Each plugin is built for specific use case, with features that best suite this use case.
 Implementation of a feature should not interfere